Birthcontrol

 Birthcontrol: German Krautrock and Progressive Rock Pioneers

-Birthcontrol was a German rock band that carved a distinct path in the late 1960s and 1970s krautrock and progressive rock scenes.
-Hailing from West Berlin, the group achieved notable commercial success with their 1971 concept album Operation, which became a cult classic and solidified their reputation for ambitious, politically charged music.
+Birthcontrol was a significant German band that carved a unique path in the Krautrock and progressive rock scenes of the 1970s.
+Hailing from West Berlin, the group achieved notable success with their 1972 concept album "Hoodoo Man," which became a cult classic and solidified their reputation for ambitious, genre-blending music.

 Early career

-Birthcontrol was formed in 1968 in West Berlin, a city pulsing with countercultural energy.
-The original lineup featured Bernd Koschmidder (bass, vocals), Bruno Frenzel (guitar, vocals), Hugo Braatz (drums), and Rolf Henning (keyboards), quickly establishing themselves in the city's vibrant live circuit with a blend of psychedelic rock and early progressive tendencies.
+Birthcontrol formed in 1969 in the vibrant and isolated music scene of West Berlin.
+The original lineup featured Bernd Koschmidder (bass, vocals), Bruno Frenzel (guitar, vocals), Hugo Brakhan (keyboards), and Rolf Henning (drums).
+Their self-titled debut album, "Birthcontrol," was released in 1970 on the German label BASF, showcasing a raw, organ-driven sound influenced by psychedelic rock and early progressive tendencies.

 Breakthrough